Search ( 3742 results )

 - national bulletin

-Key points Third consecutive week above the epidemic threshold for GEA consultations in general practice Hospital emergency department activity for acute gastroenteritis on the...
+Key points High volume of GEA consultations in general practice Hospital emergency department activity for GEA on the rise Norovirus accounts for the majority of clustered cases...

 - national bulletin